cgoern/ui-expansion/src/components/ui-expansion-panel/readme.md

 ### `expand() => Promise<void>`

-Expands the panel to show the content.
+Expands the panel to show the details.
 This method updates the CSS custom property for the expanded height and emits the uiExpansionPanelToggle event with the current state and element reference.
 It also sets the expanded property to true.